Sea Level

 • The loss of land could lead to as many as 20 million climate refugees from Bangladesh.”

-• Climate change could significantly increase the number of refugees heading for places like Australia.
+• Climate change could significantly increase the number of refugees seeking refuge in places like Australia.

 • Inaction on climate is kick-starting the boats and boatloads of climate refugees.